Ultra-high quality two-dimensional electron systems

-A useful metric to quantify the quality of a 2DES is the electron mobility because it is simple to measure and is inversely proportional to the average electron scattering rate in the 2DES.
+A useful metric to quantify the quality of a 2DES is the electron mobility because it is straightforward to measure and is inversely proportional to the average electron scattering rate in the 2DES.
 High mobility values in 2DESs imply that electrons are less likely to scatter over prolonged trajectories in such samples, making them valuable platforms to study delicate many-body electron phases as well as ballistic or phase-coherent transport.
 After decades of development, electron mobility values as high as $\mu\simeq35\times10^6$ cm$^2$/Vs have been observed in GaAs 2DESs with densities near $n\simeq3\times10^{11}$ /cm$^2$ \cite{PhysicaE,Umansky,mobilityrocks,Ga1}.
-However, despite constant subsequent efforts, the mobility of modern state-of-the-art GaAs 2DESs has been in a stalemate for more than a decade now.
-Here we present a major breakthrough in the MBE crystal growth of ultra-high-quality GaAs 2DESs that enhances the world record mobility to $\mu\simeq44\times10^6$ cm$^2$/Vs at electron densities as low as $n\simeq2\times10^{11}$ /cm$^2$.
-This is the highest electron mobility value to ever be reported in \textit{any} material.
-In the low-density ($n\lesssim1.5\times10^{11}$ /cm$^2$) regime, where scattering by \textit{residual} (background) impurities is dominant, our samples show twice the mobility of the best previous samples.
-Low-temperature magnetotransport traces taken in a sample of this class show FQH states that have never been seen before in \textit{any} 2DES, indicating great prospect for future studies of interaction-driven physics in the two-dimensional setting.
+However, despite subsequent efforts, the mobility of modern state-of-the-art GaAs 2DESs has been in a stalemate for more than a decade now.
+Here we present a breakthrough in the MBE crystal growth of ultra-high-quality GaAs 2DESs that enhances the mobility to $\mu\simeq44\times10^6$ cm$^2$/Vs at electron densities as low as $n\simeq2\times10^{11}$ /cm$^2$.
+In the low-density ($n\lesssim1.5\times10^{11}$ /cm$^2$) regime, where scattering by \textit{residual} (background) impurities is dominant, our samples show twice the mobility of previous samples \cite{PhysicaE,Umansky,mobilityrocks,Ga1}.
+Low-temperature magnetotransport traces taken in a sample of this class show new FQH states, indicating great prospect for future studies of interaction-driven physics in the two-dimensional setting.